progrium/go-basher/README.md

 # go-basher

-An API for creating Bash environments, exporting Go functions in them as Bash functions, and running commands in that Bash environment.
+A Go library for creating Bash environments, exporting Go functions in them as Bash functions, and running commands in that Bash environment.
 Combined with a tool like [go-bindata](https://github.com/jteeuwen/go-bindata), you can write programs that are part written in Go and part written in Bash that can be distributed as standalone binaries.

 [![Build Status](https://travis-ci.org/progrium/go-basher.png)](https://travis-ci.org/progrium/go-basher) [![GoDoc](https://godoc.org/github.com/progrium/go-basher?status.svg)](http://godoc.org/github.com/progrium/go-basher)